 I've been implementing animations using SVG and CSS.
 To generate complete animations from their components, I wrote an animation composer in R using joins, inspired by notions of compositionality and semiotic morphisms.
-You can see its output as an animated SVG and an animated GIF.
+I call it animatoR.

 Acknowledgements to Peter Collingridge for the pan and zoom control and to "Weafs.py" for the progress circle.
 And to Heydon Pickering for his article in Smashing Magazine linked above, "Creating Cel Animations With SVG".